 I want to be a sound/audio engineer.
 I found a 9-month program in Audio Technology that's $24,000.
 Is this a good use of my time and money? [more inside]

 I'm about to leave for a two-day long car trip and I thought I could listen to some podcasts to pass the time.
 I'm a huge Bullseye with Jesse Thorn (formerly Sound of Young America) fan and I saw a link on the Maximum Fun website to download a torrent of all of the old episodes.
 So I downloaded the .torrent file and opened it on uTorrent but nothing happened.
 Any help on my predicament?
 What am I doing wrong and what can I do to properly download the files?

 In Sherlock, and in Midsomer Murders, there's a night-time sound which I presume is either a recording of, or meant to be some kind of night bird.
 What is it? [more inside]

+For my job, I'm looking for some material to create an audio soundscape for this photo.
 I don't know much about hip hop or what might have been associated with hip hop culture in 1993 coastal Texas.
 What songs, ambient sounds, interview snippets, or other (very short) sound experiences would enhance your viewing of this photo?